hungcq/knowledge-repo/IT/software-engineering-at-google/14-larger-testing.md

   - Slow
   - Non-hermetic:: share resources with other tests & traffic
   - Non-deterministic
-- Goal: reflect real beha -> more confident that the SUT works
+- Goal: reflect real behavior -> more confident that the SUT works
 - Common gaps in unit tests:
-  - Unfaithful doubles: written by dev of SUT, not dev of the dep
+  - Unfaithful doubles: written by dev of SUT, not dev of the dependency
   - -> Problems:
     - Might be stale
-    - Mistaken beha
+    - Mistaken behaviors
   - Can't test config issues
   - Can't test issues arising under load
-  - Miss beha/inputs/side effects not anticipated by the dev writing the tests
+  - Miss behaviors/inputs/side effects not anticipated by the dev writing the tests
 - Disadvs:
   - Not dev-friendly: hard to run during development
-  - No clear ownership: who should maintain & diagnose issues
+  - No clear ownership: who should maintain tests & diagnose issues
   - Lack of standardization: depend on the chars of the SUT
   - -> Harder to run, integrate & automate
 - Google exp: